Raffles' banded langur: Singapore population

 The main threat to the Singapore population appears to be habitat loss.
 99.8% of Singapore's original primary forest, including much of its dipterocarp flora, has been eliminated, with less than 200 ha remaining, primarily in Bukit Timah and the MacRitchie Reservoir and Nee Soon Swamp Forest portions of Central Catchment.
 The Nee Soon Swamp Forest is the primary area of Central Catchment where the Raffles' banded langur is found.
 The monkey groups inhabit forest fragments that have limited arboreal connections to other fragments.
 Other contributors to the species' decline in Singapore have been hunting for food and the pet trade.
 The species has been legally protected in Singapore since 1947.
 The Singapore government hopes that the development of Thomson Nature Park near Central Catchment will help maintain the Raffles' banded langur population, since it is located near a traditional feeding area for the monkeys and will increase the forested area they can use.
 Rope bridges are being used to facilitate movements between Central Catchment and nearby forest patches.
 The government also hopes that eventually when the vegetation matures the Eco-Link@BKE will allow banded leaf monkeys to repopulate Bukit Timah.

-A group of bachelor males once tried to make its way to Bukit Timah without using the EcoLink but one was killed crossing the highway and the group now lives in Windsor Nature Park.
-In April 2021 a single Raffles' banded langur was observed in Bukit Timah but it is unclear whether it used the Eco-Link@BKE to get there.
+A group of bachelor males once tried to make its way to Bukit Timah without using the EcoLink, but one was killed while crossing the highway.
+The group now lives in Windsor Nature Park.
+In April 2021, a single Raffles' banded langur was observed in Bukit Timah, but it is unclear whether it used the Eco-Link@BKE to get there.
 The National Parks Board staff wrote of the sighting at the website of the Lee Kong Chian Natural History Museum.
 Concerns have been raised as to whether construction of the Cross Island MRT line through Central Catchment may adversely impact the Raffles' banded langur population in the area.

-In 2020 a group of two dusky leaf monkeys was observed in Singapore, possibly having swum from Johor, and they were able to chase away a group of eleven Raffles' banded langurs that had been feeding on Adenanthera pavonina seeds.
+In late 2019 to early 2020, a group of two dusky leaf monkeys was observed in Singapore, possibly having swum from Johor, and they were able to chase away a group of eleven Raffles' banded langurs that had been feeding on Adenanthera pavonina seeds.
+If more individuals arrive in Singapore, researchers are concerned that these primates can increase competition for resources, like vegetation, and transfer diseases to other native species that are not equipped to recover from them.
+They might even be able to outcompete the banded langurs.